 4. Use social media

 Another important channel useful for finding clients and building and developing your business is through social media.
-Millions and millions of people have their profiles on social media platforms like LinkedIn, Facebook, Twitter, Instagram, and others.
+Millions and millions of people have their profiles on social media platforms like LinkedIn, Facebook, Twitter, Instagram, Pinterest, and others.
 Many of these profiles belong to potential employers and you can use social media platforms to connect with them.
 You should join groups dedicated to your niche, follow profiles that publish posts related to your area of expertise, and you can use your profile to list the services you offer.

 5. Follow up with your customers